vackosar/vackosar.github.io/_posts/2021-06-21-Wav2vec2-Semi-and-Unsupervised-Speech-Recognition.md

 ### Wav2vec 2.0 vs vq-wav2vec
-- jointly learn quantizations instead of separately
+- jointly learn quantizations instead of separately in constrat to [vq-wav2vec](https://arxiv.org/pdf/1910.05453.pdf)
 - contrastive loss for quantizations:
   - [transformer](/ml/transformers-self-attention-mechanism-simplified) output compared to the embeddings in the codebook
   - contractive distractors are other masked time steps